seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ESCALUS**
 I am sorry, one so learned and so wise
-As you, Lord Angelo, have still appear’d,
+As you, Lord Angelo, have still appear'd,
 Should slip so grossly, both in the heat of blood.
-And lack of temper’d judgment afterward.
+And lack of temper'd judgment afterward.

 **ANGELO**
 I am sorry that such sorrow I procure:
 And so deep sticks it in my penitent heart
 That I crave death more willingly than mercy;
-’Tis my deserving, and I do entreat it.
+'Tis my deserving, and I do entreat it.

 *Re-enter Provost, with BARNARDINE, CLAUDIO muffled, and JULIET*